DanielBodnar/selahbodnar/README.md

 ##Milestones:

-###1.0.0 (first birthday): website that changes background color based on keycode of key pressed, and plays a sound based on number key pressed.
+###1.0.0 (first birthday):
+Website that changes background color based on keycode of key pressed, and plays a sound based on number key pressed.